Larry Wang: Embassy of the Republic of China and Taipei Representative Office in Washington D.C. tenure

 The first quotation refers to the time when the ROC decided to accept the proposal of US President Ronald Reagan to provide a secret donation to Nicaragua rebels.
 In August 1985, Foreign Minister Chu Fu-sung asked Wang to personally deliver an instruction to Chien, ROC Representative in Washington.
 (See Fredrick Chien Memoirs Volume II, page 436).

 The second quotation refers to the period right before ROC President Chiang Ching-kuo's historical decision to lift martial law in 1986.
 In the month of July, Vice President Lee Teng-hui's Secretary Su Chih-chien (蘇志誠) asked Wang to deliver a message from Taipei to Chien, who was very doubtful about its content.
 However, later in September, a long-distance call from Chiang Hsiao-yung, son of Chiang Ching-kuo, confirmed to Chien that Chiang Ching-kuo had decided to accept Chien's views to lift martial law in Taiwan.
 (See Fredrick Chien Memoirs Volume II page 362).

 In August 1987, the United States took under consideration the idea of co-producing frigates with Taiwan.
 Two U.S. senators from the State of Maine-George Mitchell (Democrat) and William Cohen (Republican), confided Chien through Wang their hopes that Taiwan would choose Bath Iron Works Corporation, located in the State of Maine, as future US partner of this co-production project.
 (See Fredrick Chien Memoirs Volume II page 492).

 In 1991, Ting promoted Wang, who took over Jason Yuan's position, as Director-General of Congressional Affairs Division of ROC's representation in Washington D.C..
-In this position, Wang made his greatest achievement.
-Thanks to the strategy devised by Ting, Wang brilliantly succeeded in a very short period of time in winning the support of a large number of both members of the U.S Senate and House for the sale of F-16 fighter planes to Taiwan.
+Wang succeeded in a very short period of time in winning the support of a large number of both members of the U.S Senate and House for the sale of F-16 fighter planes to Taiwan.
 The strong support and Congressional resolutions of U.S. Congress contributed to President Bush's announcement of the sale 150 F-16 fighter planes to the Republic of China on September 2, 1992.